kubesphere/website/content/en/docs/installing-on-kubernetes/hosted-kubernetes/install-kubesphere-on-huaweicloud-cce.md

 Check the running status of Pods in `kubesphere-system` namespace and make sure the basic components of  KubeSphere are running.
 Then expose KubeSphere console.

-Go to `Resource Management` > `Network` and choose the service in `ks-console`.
+Go to **Resource Management** > **Network** and choose the service in `ks-console`.
 It is suggested that you choose `LoadBalancer` (Public IP is required).
 The configuration is shown below.

   ![Expose KubeSphere Console](/images/docs/huawei-cce/en/expose-ks-console.png)

 Default settings are OK for other detailed configurations.
-You can also set it based on your needs.
+You can also set them based on your needs.

   ![Edit KubeSphere Console SVC](/images/docs/huawei-cce/en/edit-ks-console-svc.png)

 After you set LoadBalancer for KubeSphere console, you can visit it via the given address.
-Go to KubeSphere login page and use the default account (username `admin` and pw `P@88w0rd`) to log in.
+Go to KubeSphere login page and use the default account (username `admin` and password `P@88w0rd`) to log in.

   ![Log in KubeSphere Console](/images/docs/huawei-cce/en/login-ks-console.png)